rednafi/pysanity/docs/guide/README.md

 ### Functional Paradigm

 Some people claim that Python is, at least partly, a functional language.
-However, BFDL [disagrees](https://developers.slashdot.org/story/13/08/25/2115204/interviews-guido-van-rossum-answers-your-questions).
+However, BDFL [disagrees](https://developers.slashdot.org/story/13/08/25/2115204/interviews-guido-van-rossum-answers-your-questions).
 Python wasn't designed as a functional language and simply having a few map, filter type functions does not make it one.

 However, Python has in fact, functional capabilities.
 This is because functions are first class citizens here.
 They are expressions which can be evaluated at runtime.
 They can be passed as argument and you can return them from other functions.
 They can 'remember' things in closure.